ifowl/Bankers_Algorithm/README.md

 # Banker's Algorithm
 OS Programming Assignment #2 - Documentation is provided via comments within code.
 This program implements Banker's Algorithm in order to determine if a system is safe or unsafe.
 If no deadlock is found, then the safe sequence is printed to the console.
 This information is used to help properly allocate resources for processes.
-Data is read from a data.txt as input.
+Data is read from the file "data.txt" as input.

 ### Running program:
 Clone repository: